sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-blb-wsb-online-mainlink1text.md

 # Link1Text

-`Link1Text` specifies the text that appears over the first of two links that describe a recommended online backup service in the Windows® Server Backup menus.
+`Link1Text` specifies the text that appears over the first of two links that describe a recommended online backup service in the Windows Server Backup menus.

 Before an online backup service is installed, Windows displays a description of a recommended online backup service.
 This includes one or two links that provide more information.